mariadb-operator/mariadb-operator/docs/MAXSCALE.md

   port: 3306
 ```

-Alternatively, you can also provide a connection template to your `MaxScale` resource, see this [example](../examples/manifests/mariadb_v1alpha1_mariadb_galera_maxscale.yaml):
+Alternatively, you can also provide a connection template to your `MaxScale` resource:

 ```yaml
 apiVersion: mariadb.mmontes.io/v1alpha1